 Top 5 PC Gaming Speakers

 Here are Dimble’s recommendations for the best PC speakers for gaming.

-While shortlisting the best PC gaming speaker, we found Cyber Acoustics appealing due to its price positioning.
+While shortlisting the best PC gaming speaker, we found Cyber Acoustics appealing due to its premium quality.
 Generating booming outputs at practical configurations, it can easily cater to an average-sized room.
 However, not so impressive in the backyard, a little tweaking of the output settings can get you the right sound.
 Remember to never cross the 75% of total output, anything above that can jumble with the sound quality.
-If you find your requirements just matching with the configurations of Cyber Acoustics CA 3602 gaming speakers, you should not worry spending $36 on it.
+If you find your requirements just matching with the configurations of Cyber Acoustics CA 3908 gaming speakers, you should not worry about spending around $100 on it.

 - Output Power: 92 Peak-Power Watts & 36 RMS Watts